 Black and white photo taken from ONGLAISAT satellite

-The main objectives of the ONGLAISAT mission were to test the optical system in space conditions, verify the altitude control system developed by the University of Tokyo (Japan), and validate the TDI technology and image processing procedures.
+The main objectives of the ONGLAISAT mission were to test the optical system in space conditions, verify the attitude control system developed by the University of Tokyo (Japan), and validate the TDI technology along with the image processing process.
 All the objectives were successfully achieved.

 It is known that the ONGLAISAT satellite was delivered to the International Space Station (ISS) in November 2024 and deployed from the Japanese experimental module "Kibo" on December 10, 2024.